DynamicGenetics/COVID-19-Community-Response/README.md

-# Covid Community Map Project
+# COVID-19 Community Response Map

 This is a project to map community support in Wales throughout the COVID-19 pandemic.